ChidiNweze/CNN-for-Classifying-Skin-Cancer-as-Benign-or-Malignant/README.md

 * Made in a Jupyter notebook
 * matplotlib for peeking at the photos and visualizing cross entropy loss and accuracy (in graphs also uploaded as a .png to the repository)
-* Keras,especially it's preprocessing library which made everything a whole lot easier and quicker
+* Keras, especially it's preprocessing library which made everything a whole lot easier and quicker
 * Tensorflow